thallystorres/django-agenda/README.md

 A video showing the features of the website <a href="https://youtu.be/Mbav1DLsPy0" target="_blank">here</a>.

+## 🗯️ I DID IT!!

+I've successfully deployed the site on my personal virtual machine.
+You can access it at: [http://192.168.0.7](http://192.168.0.7) — feel free to test it out!

+In this deployment, I used **Gunicorn** and **Nginx** (as a reverse proxy) to serve the HTML, static files, and the Python backend application.
+I also integrated a **PostgreSQL** database for more robust data management.

 ## 💻 Features

 **django-agenda** is a Django-based web application designed for efficient contact management.
 It provides a user-friendly interface to manage contacts seamlessly.